-Under Alternative 2, B-20 would be closed to public access as described under Alternative 1, with the exception of special events (racing events).
+Under Alternative 2, B-20 would be closed to the majority of public access as described under Alternative 1, with the exception of Navy-authorized activities, such as tribal ceremonial or cultural site visits, academic research, and regulatory or management activities (e.g., BLM or NDOW activities or flood management activities).
+The Navy would allow land managers to continue coordinating access to the ranges for flood management purposes.
+Under Alternative 2, the Navy would also allow access for special events (racing events).
 Race protocols within B-20 would be the same as those described for B-16.
 There would be no increased risk to public health and safety with the implementation of Alternative 2 because security fencing would restrict access to the range, the public would not interact with any training activities, and procedures would be in place for allowable use access.
 Therefore, there would be no significant impact on public health and safety in B-20 under Alternative 2.